 We’ve all seen crime TV shows—CSI focuses on the cutting-edge techniques used to gather forensic evidence.
 Law & Order: SVU details the dance between detectives and district attorneys.
 Body of Proof chronicles the methods one medical examiner uses to determine cause and manner of death.

-But how do all those people and professions fit together when a real crime occurs?
+But how do all those people and professions work together when a real crime occurs?

-In order to clearly answer that question, we created this graphic to illustrate who’s who in a crime scene.
-We also used real-time job search website BurningGlass.com to identify more than 149,000 crime scene-related jobs posted online within the past 12 months.
+In order to clearly answer that question, we created this graphic to illustrate who’s who on a crime scene.
+We also used real-time job analysis software to examine more than 17,000 crime scene jobs posted over the past year.1

-Our analysis revealed the most common education requirements for each position as well as a median annual salary for each career.
-It should be noted that both of these factors will vary depending on state-by-state certification policies and the cost of living in a particular location.
+The data revealed the most common education requirements for each position as well as a median annual salary for each career.2 It should be noted that both of these factors will vary depending on state-by-state certification policies and the cost of living in a particular location.